MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-05-Build-data-pipeline.md

     FROM read_files('dbfs:/delta_lab/covid_data.csv', format => 'csv', header => true)
      ```

-2. Add a new cell and use the following code to query, filter, and format the data from the previous table before analysis.
+1. Under the first cell, use the **+ Code** icon to add a new cell, and enter the following code to query, filter, and format the data from the previous table before analysis.

      ```sql
     CREATE OR REFRESH LIVE TABLE processed_covid_data(